-Please note that while students may make up assignments during the term of their absence.
 In the event that extraordinary circumstances require the student to be absent from school for an extended period of time, an action plan may be developed jointly by the teachers and the student's parent/guardian.
 The plan will define the length of the absence and the means by which the student will make up the work he or she will miss.
-The plan must be approved and signed by the principal or assistant principal, or their designee prior to the student's absence.
-If a student is absent because of an underlying medical condition a home/hospital plan will be developed.
+The plan must be approved and signed by the Principal or Assistant Principal, or their designee prior to the student's absence.
+If the student is absent because of an underlying medical condition a home/hospital plan will be developed.

-A chronic or habitual truant is a school-age child who is absent without valid causes for 5% out of 180 consecutive days.
+A student is Chronic or Habitual Truant if the student is absent without valid causes for 5% out of 180 consecutive days.
 Any student who has less than a 90% attendance rate at school during the school year, with the exception of medical absences, may be required to attend and successfully complete summer school, winter school, or spring school prior to the start of the subsequent school year.
 In such a situation, the school also reserves the right to have the student repeat his or her current grade.